livepeer/docs/docs/video-miners/reference/concurrency-check.md

 sidebar_position: 7
 ---

-Once you have confirmed that your [hardware](/video-miners/reference/gpu-support) is supported by Livepeer, you should assess your capacity.
+Once you have confirmed that your [hardware](/video-miners/reference/gpu-support) is supported by Livepeer, you should assess how many concurrent streams your hardware can support.

 ## Hardware functionality and constraints